thefishua/CovidNearMe/README.md

 # CovidNearMe
-A covid web app to check cases of covid within Australia frontend in javascript and backend in java
+A covid web app to check cases of covid within Australia frontend in javascript backend in java